tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 This Module is a wrapper of the original [Philips Labs Multi-Runner module](https://github.com/philips-labs/terraform-aws-github-runner/tree/main/modules/multi-runner).
 All credits for the original implementation goes to [philips-labs](https://github.com/philips-labs), the module in this repo has been created according to the [MIT license](https://github.com/philips-labs/terraform-aws-github-runner/blob/main/LICENSE.md).

-The goal of this wrapper is to solving one simple problem: the deployment of a basic Github Runner for both x64 and arm64 architectures.
+The goal of this wrapper is to solve one simple problem: the deployment of a basic Github Runner setup.
 We aimed at hiding as much configuration as possible behind defaults, giving the user a minimal set of required variables for a fast, opinionated deployment of the original multi-runner module.

-Ephemeral and persistent runner configurations are both possible and will be configured accordingly based on the `runner.ephemeral` flag.
+Ephemeral and persistent runner configurations are both possible as well as `x64` and `arm64`.
+They are configurable with their respective parameters `runner.ephemeral` and `runner.architecture`.

 ## Usage